Boccca2014/CodeGra.de/docs/user/preferences.rst

 Personal Information
 ~~~~~~~~~~~~~~~~~~~~~
-Under the *User Info* tab the full name and e-mail address can be changed.
+Under the *User Info* tab the full name and email address can be changed.
 Changes are automatically applied after pressing the submit button.

 .. note:: It is not possible to change your username after creating an account.